mailgun/documentation/source/api-ip-pools.rst

      GET /v1/ip_pools

- Retrieve all IP Pools on an account
+ Returns a list of all IP Pools on an account

  .. code-block:: url